CLAUSE 9 EXPLAINS HOW A TUTOR AND STUDENT ENTER INTO CONTRACTS WITH EACH OTHER.

 6.6 Although We make reasonable efforts to update the information on Our Website and Platform, it is provided “as is” and We make no representations, warranties or guarantees, whether express or implied, that the content on Our Website and Platform is accurate, complete or up to date.
 You should use Your judgement when considering any information posted on the Website and Platform (including information and comments provided by other users) and You should ask questions whenever anything is unclear or if You are uncertain.

-6.7 We do not review or check a Tutor’s references, qualifications, insurances or Enhanced Disclosure and Barring Service (DBS) Check, but the Tutor is under an obligation to confirm that they have a recent Enhanced DBS check, that is no more than three years old, with no unspent criminal convictions.
+6.7 We do not review or check a Tutor’s references, qualifications, or insurances.
+The Tutor is under an obligation to confirm that they have a recent Enhanced DBS check, that is no more than three years old, with no unspent criminal convictions.

 6.8 This Website and Platform include information and materials uploaded by other users (including Tutors and Students).
 This information and these materials have not been verified or approved by Us.
 The views expressed by other users on Our Website and Platform do not represent Our views or values and We have no responsibility or liability for the same.
 If You wish to complain about content uploaded by other users, please contact Us in accordance with clause 1 above.